Search Results for

 • The default file name pattern is [[data_table_name]]_[[timestamp@yyyy.MM.dd]]

-• [[data_table_name]]: Use it if you want to insert the data table name into file name.
-If data table name is empty, the data source name will be inserted instead.
+• [[data_table_name]]: Use it if you want to insert the data table name into the file name.
+If the data table name is empty, the data source name is inserted instead.

-• [[file_index]]: Use it if you want to insert the index of the file into file name.
-If you do not specify it, the system will add the index at the end of the file name automatically in case the data are separated to multiple files.
+• [[file_index]]: Use it if you want to insert the index of the file into the file name.
+If you do not specify it, the system adds the index at the end of the file name automatically in case the data is separated into multiple files.

 • Partition field